KissLog-net/KissLog.Documentation/source/on-premises/installation/azure/installation-guide.rst

 App Services
 ~~~~~~~~~~~~~~~~~~~~~

-KissLog server uses 2 App Services, one for KissLog.Backend application and the second for KissLog.Frontend application.
+logBee server uses 2 App Services, one for logBee.Backend application and the second for logBee.Frontend application.

-KissLog.Backend application is responsible for processing and saving all the logs to Azure Cosmos DB.
+logBee.Backend application is responsible for processing and saving all the logs to Azure Cosmos DB.
 This application is CPU intensive (used for serializing/deserialzing the Azure Cosmos DB records), and uses the RAM memory for the internal queuing system.

-KissLog.Frontend application is lightweight and is only responsible for displaying the user-interface.
+logBee.Frontend application is lightweight and is only responsible for displaying the user-interface.

 In this tutorial we will use for both of the App Services the Free pricing plan.
 However, for a reliable performance and user-experience, you should scale up the App Service plans matching your usage needs.

 .. note::
-   Hotizontal scaling is not currently supported by KissLog server.
+   Hotizontal scaling is not currently supported by logBee server.

-   Both KissLog.Backend and KissLog.Frontend applications must each be deployed to a single instace.
+   Both logBee.Backend and logBee.Frontend applications must each be deployed to a single instace.

 Create App Services
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We will create two App Services, both with the same configurations:

-* kisslog-backend-code
+* logBee-backend
-* kisslog-frontend-code
+* logBee-frontend

 .. list-table::
    :header-rows: 1